 Smaller ADUs have much lower fees than larger ADUs.
 ADUs less than 750 square feet are exempt from impact fees, and ADUs less than or equal to 640 square feet are exempt from both impact fees and most building permit review fees.
 These savings can add up.
 For example, the County fees for a new construction ADU of 750 square feet are about $25,000, compared to about $5,000 for a 640-square-foot ADU.

 Smart site planning

 Parking.
 New Construction ADUs require one additional on-site parking space (with certain exceptions), but spaces may be arranged with up to three spaces in tandem.
-In the urban area, a separate driveway is not allowed for an ADU unless it would be safer or more environmentally protective.
 No more than half of the front yard area (usually the first 20 feet) can be filled in with parking spaces or walkways.

 Sewer Systems.
 If your property is connected to the County sewer system, connection fees are charged for new construction ADUs.
-Conversion ADUs are exempt from connection fees.
+Conversion ADUs are exempt from connection fees and JADUs are exempt from connection fees unless built concurrently with a primary dwelling.
 All ADUs are subject to an annual assessment for sewer services that is collected as part of the parcel's annual assessment through the County Assessor's Office.
-Contact the Santa Cruz County Sanitation District with any questions about sewer (email@example.com or 454-2160).
+Contact the Santa Cruz County Sanitation District with any questions about sewer (firstname.lastname@example.org or 831-454-2160).